Taldra: Two Science Fiction Adventures at Amazon (print and eBook).

 “A highly-imaginative sci-fi adventure.
 Simolke’s alternate universe hits all the right notes between the fantastic and the believable.
 There is a dizzying and impressive array of ideas that permeate this novel.
 Taldra is a great sci-fi read, especially for those who enjoy history and religion mixed in with technology.
 This is one story where all three blend seamlessly into one.”
 Self-Publishing Review, ★★★★ Read this SciFi Book Review.

-Set in an alternate reality, the Taldra adventures focus on gays, people of color, and powerful women.
-Books 1 and 2 of Taldra both appear in this specially priced collection.
+Set in an alternate reality, the Taldra novels focus on gays, people of color, and powerful women.
 Degranon: A Science Fiction Adventure flings an Iroquois family into a battle across time and space.

 Winner, StoneWall Society Pride in the Arts Award.